Margaret Ruthven Lang: Career

+Music

+Musicologist Alan Levy remarks that "Lang’s composition style was a mixture of German Romanticism and Impressionism, with relatively conservative use of harmonic dissonance and clear elements of Irish and Scottish folk melodies."
+For instance, of her many songs, the best known is "An Irish Love Song," Op.
+22 (1894), which maintains an Irish folk music influence.
+Although her harmonic vocabulary was generally conservative, Lang had a "judicious use of dissonance".

 Several compositions are available in modern editions through Hildegard Publishing.
 These include Nonsense Rhymes and Pictures by Edward Lear, Op.
 42, O Jala, Spinning Song, Irish Love Song, and Snowflakes, as well as other songs and piano works in compilations with works by other women composers.
 Her Irish Love Song was a particular favorite among audiences and was recorded by several famous singers, including Ernestine Schumann-Heink and Alma Gluck.
 Many of the autograph copies of Margaret's songs can be found in the Arthur P. Schmidt papers in the Library of Congress.

+Although Lang composed a number of orchestral works, they are all lost.

 Discography

 Many of Margaret's songs were very popular during her lifetime.
 In the Twilight and Irish Love Song were the most performed.
 Many vocalists recorded versions of them and several of the recordings are available in a restored version.